 The following programs are available for income-eligible customers.
 Customers can apply for all programs with one application at www.energyhelp.ohio.gov, which provides income guidelines as well.
-Applications also are available at post offices and libraries or by calling the Ohio Development Services Agency at 1-800-282-0880.
+Applications also are available at libraries, some banks and your local home energy assistance provider, or by calling the Ohio Development Services Agency at 1-800-282-0880.
 Hearing-impaired customers with Telecommunications Devices for the Deaf can call 711.

 - Percentage of Income Payment Plan Plus (PIPP Plus): To qualify for this special payment plan, developed by the Public Utilities Commission of Ohio, a customer's yearly gross household income can be up to 150 percent of federal poverty guidelines.

 Under PIPP Plus, participating customers may maintain their natural gas service by paying 6 percent of their total gross monthly household income, or $10, whichever is greater.

 PIPP Plus has special benefits for participating customers.
 Each time customers make their required PIPP Plus monthly payments in full by the due date, Dominion Energy Ohio will credit their accounts for the rest of that month's current charges, plus a one-twenty-fourth credit toward their prior account balances.
 After 24 months of on-time and in-full PIPP Plus payments, their accounts would become current.

 The new PIPP Plus maximum yearly household gross income levels for the 2018-2019 program year are: $18,210 for one person; $24,690 for two people; $31,170 for three; $37,650 for four; $44,130 for five; $50,610 for six; $57,090 for seven; and $63,570 for eight.
 Add $6,480 for each additional person.